tristanleafs/hw-ruby-intro/README.md

 To commit and push:

-`git status` \\Check what files have changed AND are staged for commit.
+`git status` \\\Check what files have changed AND are staged for commit.
 If files are missing that you want staged for commit.

 If files need to be added, `git add fileOrFolderName`.
 Run `git status` to double check.

-`git commit -m "added else condition for if <0"` \\Give a descriptive message for your commit.
+`git commit -m "added else condition for if <0"` \\\Give a descriptive message for your commit.

-`git push origin main` \\push your code to the main branch of your remote repo named origin (in this case, you'll already have it set up to be https://github.com/UCCS-CS4300-5300/YOURUCCSUSERNAME_GOES_HERE.git)
+`git push origin main` \\\Push your code to the main branch of your remote repo named origin (in this case, you'll already have it set up to be https://github.com/UCCS-CS4300-5300/YOURUCCSUSERNAME_GOES_HERE.git)

 Note that if you've been away for awhile or there's a possibility that code has changed in your remote repository, use `git pull origin main` to pull from the repo.